Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution of common perpendiculars in simplicial trees

 The second claim follows as in the proof of Corollary \ref{coro:twosubtrees}. \cqfd

 \rem In some special occasions, the measures involved in the statements of Theorem \ref{theo:discretemainequidupeven} and Corollary \ref{coro:twosubtreeseven} (whether skinning measures or Dirac masses) are actually all supported on $\gengeodeven \XX$ (up to choosing appropriately $x_0$).
-This is in particular the case if $X=[\XX|_1$ is a simplicial tree and if $\D^\pm= (\ga\DD^\pm)_{\ga\in\Ga/\Ga_{\DD^\pm}}$ with $\DD^-, \DD^+$ at even signed distance (see below), as the following proposition shows.
+This is in particular the case if $\D^\pm= (\ga\DD^\pm)_{\ga\in\Ga/\Ga_{\DD^\pm}}$ with $\DD^-, \DD^+$ horoballs at even signed distance (see below), as the following lemma shows.

 The {\em signed distance} between horoballs $\H$ and $\H'$ in an $\RR$-tree that are not centred at the same point at infinity is the distance between them (that is, the length of their common perpendicular) if they are disjoint, or the opposite of the diameter of their intersection otherwise.
 Note that if nonempty, the intersection of $\H$ and $\H'$ is a ball centred at the midpoint of the segment contained in the geodesic line between the two points at infinity of the horoballs, which lies in both horoballs.